Mewlan Mijit

-Mewlan Mijit (买乌郎·米吉提 (買烏郎·米吉提, Mǎiwūláng Mǐjítí); born 27 January 2004) is a Chinese professional footballer who plays as an attacking midfielder for Chinese Super League club Qingdao Hainiu, on loan from Shandong Taishan.
+Mewlan Mijit (买乌郎·米吉提 (買烏郎·米吉提, Mǎiwūláng Mǐjítí); born 27 January 2004) is a Chinese professional footballer who plays as an attacking midfielder for Chinese Super League club Shandong Taishan.

 Club career

 Early career

 Born in Huocheng County in Xinjiang, he joined the youth academy of Chinese Super League club Shandong Luneng Taishan, and became part of the 2019 U15 National Youth Super League.
 In the competition, Mewlan and teammate He Xiaoke were awarded with the Golden Boot award for the competition, scoring seven goals each.

 Shandong Taishan

 After entering the Shandong Taishan first-team in the 2022 season and due to injuries incurred on a few Shandong starters, Mewlan made his senior and professional debut on 15 December 2022, starting the game and playing the first-half of a Chinese Super League fixture against Guangzhou in a 4–2 win.
 In the third minute of the match, Mewlan provided an assist for Moisés to open the scoring for Shandong Taishan.
 On 19 December 2022, he was given his second and only other appearance of the season in an 8–0 win over Shenzhen, coming on as an 88th minute substitute for Chen Pu.

 On 24 June 2023, Mewlan scored his first goal for the club in a 6–1 win over Dongguan United in the 2023 Chinese FA Cup.
 On 19 September 2023, Mewlan made his AFC Champions League debut, when he came on as a 90th minute substitute for Song Long in Shandong's first group stage match away at Kaya.
 At the start of the 2024 season on 15 April, he was put in the starting lineup and played 63 minutes in a Chinese Super League clash against defending champions Shanghai Port; the match finished 4–3 for Shanghai Port.
 After being given a run of appearances in the latter half of the 2024 season, he scored his first goal in the Chinese Super League on 28 September 2024, in a 4–1 away win against Shenzhen Peng City.

 On 17 July 2025, Mewlan was loaned to Chinese Super League club Qingdao Hainiu.